× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 At creation, your Artifice has a single charge that you can expend to perform a special ability unique to it, detailed here:

-The creature can expend a charge and 1.5 seconds to make a special attack against a single target; this attack deals 1d8 + its CON score electric damage.
+The creature can expend a charge and 1.5 seconds to make a special attack against a single target; this attack deals 1d8 + its CON score electric damage with a Crit Range of 19-20.
 If this attack deals any final damage, the target loses its reactions until the start of its next turn.
 The number of d8s rolled increases as you gain more Artifice charges, as shown in the Artificer class table.

 At the time you create your Turret, select one of the following damage types: burn, caustic, electric, freeze, poison, or sonic.
-The Turret can expend a charge and 3.5 seconds to perform a special attack that takes the form of either a. a 10m line or b. a 5m cone (pick which at the time you make the attack) that deals 1d8 + your INT score damage of the type you chose to every creature caught in its area of effect.
+The Turret can expend a charge and 3.5 seconds to perform a special attack that takes the form of either a. a 10m line or b. a 5m cone (pick which at the time you make the attack) that deals 1d8 + your INT score damage of the type you chose to every creature caught in its area of effect; the Crit Range for this attack is 20.
 The number of d8s rolled increases as you gain more Artifice charges, as shown in the Artificer class table.

 You replenish your Artifice’s charges during a night’s or day's rest.
 Your Artifice gains more charges as you level up, as shown in the Artificer class table.